anoncano/da-box-v2/da-box-v2/README.md

 ### Initializing Firestore

 If your Firestore database is empty, you can create the default data by running one of the provided scripts.
 Both scripts require Firebase service account credentials.
 Set the path to your JSON key using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+Before running a script make sure dependencies are installed with `npm ci` so that the `firebase-admin` package is available.

 To only create `globalSettings/settings` with default configuration run: